Aluminum Cups

 Toiletries

-New, unopened, unwanted toiletries can be donated to shelters and community service organizations that will distribute them to people in need.
+New, unopened, unwanted toiletries can be donated to shelters and community service organizations that distribute them to people in need.
+Place used contact lenses and accessories in the trash.

 Toner Cartridges